 Echeveria colorata 'Haage'

-Echeveria colorata 'Haage' is a beautiful, large succulent that forms mostly a solitary rosette up to 16 inches (40 cm) in diameter, with distinctive very pale blue-green, upright, arching fleshy lance shaped leaves with a fine point edged in red.
-The sweet pink flowers and arching stems appear in midsummer to fall.
+Echeveria colorata 'Haage' is a beautiful succulent that usually forms a solitary rosette of pale blue-green leaves with a fine point edged in red.
+The rosette grows up to 16 inches (40 cm) in diameter.
+Leaves are fleshy, upright, and arching.
+Flowers are pink and appear on arching stems from midsummer to fall.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).